Ticketing and Support

 Groups in support

-There are several types of customers: Those who work in teams and those who act independently.
+There are several types of customers: Those who work in teams and those who work separately.

-• Team operators will have several people working simultaneously who will be able to view each other's tickets, either to contribute or to take care of them.
-Customers or independent users can only see their own tickets, and no one else has access to them.
+- Team operators will have several people working simultaneously who will be able to see each other's tickets, either to contribute or to take care of them.
+Customers or independent users may only see their own tickets, and no one else has access to them.

-• The second type of client will act individually and its user will be of the “independent” type, so that it will only view its own content.
+- The second type of client will work individually and its user will “independent”, so that it will only see its own content.

-You can answer the email and this answer will be added to the ticket's comment “thread”.
-Another option is to continue its management through the Pandora ITSM web interface, which will allow you to do much more than just post a comment.
+You may answer the email and this answer will be added to the ticket's comment “thread”.
+Another option is to continue its management through Pandora ITSM web interface, which will allow you to do much more than just post a comment.

 Clicking on the ticket number or its description takes you to the main ticket management screen.
-You can then change its status, or navigate through the ticket tabs to see its history, notes associated with the ticket (workunits), files, etcetera.
+You may then change its status, or navigate through ticket tabs to see its history, notes associated with the ticket (workunits), files, etc.

 Statuses of a ticket

 The status of a ticket starts in a NEW status (New) and from that point the timer starts running.
-SLA management (Service Level Agreement) counts the time from when a ticket is opened until it starts being managed and changes status from NEW to ASSIGNED (Assigned).
-It also counts the time from when the ticket creator writes and receives a reply and the total time it takes to resolve an issue.
+SLA management (Service Level Agreement) counts the time from when a ticket is opened until it starts being managed and changes status from NEW to ASSIGNED.
+It also counts the time from when the ticket creator writes and receives a reply and the total time it takes to solve an issue.

-Only the owner of a ticket can change the ticket statuses.
+Only the owner of a ticket may change the ticket statuses.

-There are other important statuses on a ticket, such as PENDING ON A THIRD PERSON (Pending on a third person), which puts the ticket in “pause” mode with respect to the SLA, as it generally refers to a situation whereby it is necessary to wait for someone to provide some information in order to proceed with the resolution of the ticket.
+There are other important statuses on a ticket, such as Pending on a third person, which puts the ticket in “pause” mode regarding the SLA, as it generally refers to a situation whereby it is necessary to wait for someone to provide some information in order to proceed with the resolution of the ticket.

-There are also two special statuses: PENDING TO BE CLOSED (Pending to be closed) and UNCONFIRMED (Unconfirmed) which are temporary statuses by which to mark a ticket that is pending closure or has been received but not yet classified.
+There are also two special statuses: Pending to be closed and Unconfirmed which are temporary statuses by which to check a ticket that is pending closure or has been received but not yet classified.
 They serve mainly to identify the ticket in a state that can then be processed with workflow rules, but without purpose to its incidence with SLA management.

-The CLOSED status (Closed) refers expressly to the end of life and allows you to add a resolution epilogue and a specific field to indicate the resolution of the ticket (solved, rejected, missing data, expired, etc.).
+The Closed status refers particularly to the end of life and allows you to add a resolution epilogue and a specific field to indicate the ticket resolution (solved, rejected, missing data, expired, etc.).
 A CLOSED ticket can be locked to prevent it from being reopened.

-The REOPENED state (Reopened) is similar to the ASSIGNED state, but indicates that it has been activated from the CLOSED state.
+The Reopened state is similar to the ASSIGNED state, but it indicates that it was activated from the CLOSED state.

 Adding information to the ticket

-The team of people working on the ticket (the customer, the operator, the second level technicians, etc.) interact with each other by adding text notes (or workunits, in Pandora ITSM terminology).
+The team of people working on the ticket (the customer, the operator, second level technicians, etc.) interact with each other by adding text notes (or workunits, in Pandora ITSM terminology).
 Each user with access to the ticket provides information for its resolution.
-To do so, it is enough to answer one of the emails in the ticket or it can be entered manually through the interface using the tab marked with a speech bubble:
+To do so, just answer one of the emails in the ticket or it may be entered manually through the interface using the tab marked with a speech bubble:

-• The WU (Workunits) allow you to write a text and additionally add attachments, specify the time spent on that action (in hours), if you have worked jointly with another member of the team, if costing is included according to the imputed profile, and so on.
+- WU (Workunits) allow you to type a text and additionally add attachments, specify the time spent on that action (in hours), if you worked jointly with another team member, if costs are included according to the imputed profile, and so on.

-• From version 103 OUM any other user can be mentioned, according to the ACL visibility the user has when interacting with a workunit, and the mentioned user(s) will receive an e-mail message for their information.
+- From version 103 OUM, any other user may be mentioned, according to the ACL visibility the user has when interacting with a workunit, and the mentioned user(s) will receive an e-mail message for their information.

-• All this information will then be used for the support reports that include all these metrics (and many others).
-The intention is to be able to track in detail the treatment of each incident in order to evaluate the quality of support from all possible angles: costs, quality, time, effort, staff profiles, customer profiles, among others.
+- All this information will then be used for support reports that include all these metrics (and many others).
+The intention is to be able to track in detail the processing of each issue in order to evaluate the support quality from all possible angles: costs, quality, time, effort, staff profiles, customer profiles, among others.

 Clicking on the speech bubble icon will lead to the following dialog box:

-• Profile: Displays additional information about the profile of the person writing the message.
+- Profile: It displays additional information about the profile of the person writing the message.

 A Super Administrator type user will always be able to see all messages.